-- 7.9.
+8.9.
 For the Dorset Council area, the median workplace-based local affordability ratio gives an adjustment factor of 1.44.
-When applied to the figure from Step 1 it makes an uncapped housing need figure of 1,844 dwellings per annum. - 1,280.7 x 1.44 = 1,844
+When applied to the output from Step 1, uncapped housing need figure of 1,844 dwellings per annum:

-Step 3 - Capping the increase
+Step 3 - Capping the increase - Dorset wide

-- 7.10.
+- 8.10.
 Where the strategic policies in a Local Plan were adopted more than 5 years ago (at the point of making the calculation), the housing figure is capped at 40% above the lowest of either the average projected household growth over a 10-year period or the most recently adopted housing target in a Local Plan.
-The reason for the cap is to ensure that the LHN figure is as deliverable as possible and not significantly above the housing target currently being planned for. - 7.11.
-As Dorset does not have an adopted strategic housing requirement, the cap would be calculated by adding 40% to the projected household growth figure established through Step 1. - 1,280.7 x 1.4 = 1,793 - 7.12.
+The reason for the cap is to ensure that the LHN figure is as deliverable as possible and not significantly above the housing target currently being planned for. - 8.11.
+As Dorset does not have an adopted strategic housing requirement, the cap would be calculated by adding 40% to the projected household growth figure established through Step 1:

+8.12.
 As the figure from Step 2 is higher than the cap, this suggests that the local housing need figure should be capped to 1,793 dwellings per annum.

-Step 4 - Cities and urban centres uplift
+Step 4 - Cities and urban centres uplift - Dorset wide

-7.13.
+8.13.
 The final adjustment made as part of the standard methodology is to apply an uplift of 35% to those local authority areas that fall within the top 20 cities and urban areas list published by the Office for National Statistics.
 Dorset Council does not fall within this list and therefore the uplift is not applied.

-Local Housing Need
+Local Housing Need - Dorset wide

-7.14.
+8.14.
 The four steps used in the calculation of the LHN figure for the Dorset Council area are outlined above.
-These calculations indicate that the LHN requirement for the purpose of this report is 1,793 dwellings per annum.
+These calculations indicate that the LHN requirement at 1st April 2024 is 1,793 dwellings per annum (dpa).